145 Wilson Hall

 Students majoring in Professional Studies are required to complete a senior research thesis in their approved interdisciplinary conceentration.
 This Capstone course requires the student to demonstrte his/her ability to integrate the core knowledge and skills gained in their interdisciplinary areas of study using inquiry-based learning methods.
 Research is conducted and a thesis-style paper is written and orally presented.

-In addition to our bachelor’s program, UAH College of Professional and Continuing Studies (PCS) is committed to meeting the diverse needs of organizations, agencies, and individuals through selected non-credit and credit programs that are timely, relevant, and in accordance with the strategic directions of the University.
-Our other departments provide access to quality education and training for individuals; partners with businesses and government for workforce development; enhances public awareness of the instructional and research strengths of the University; promotes lifelong learning fostering continued growth, human fulfillment, and positive social change; and supports economic development throughout North Alabama.
-This objective is carried out through the following programming departments: Professional Development Solutions, Conferences and Special Programs, and Osher Lifelong Learning Institute.
-For more information about any of the PCS programs please visit www.uah.edu/pcs.
+UAH College of Professional and Continuing Studies (CPCS) provides access to quality education and training for individuals; partners with businesses and government for workforce development; enhances public awareness of the instructional and research strengths of the University; promotes lifelong learning fostering continued growth, human fulfillment, and positive social change; and supports economic development throughout North Alabama.
+These objectives are carried out through the following programming departments: Professional Development Solutions, Conferences and Special Programs, Osher Lifelong Learning Institute, and Testing and Certification Services.
+For more information about any of the CPCS programs please visit www.uah.edu/pcs.

 PCS Registration Services